 Racism is an unknown concept —

-One evening, after having walked the whole day, my partner and I sat down at a roadside table at a nice Indonesian restaurant to treat ourselves to a candlelight dinner.
+One evening, after having walked the whole day, my friend and I sat down at a roadside table at a nice Indonesian restaurant to treat ourselves to a candlelight dinner.
 When we went to the toilet, an elderly couple occupied our table.
 But the waitress asked them to move as we were the first comers.
 This wouldn’t have happened in some other Southeast Asian countries, for example, in Thailand, where I suffered the Thai prejudices against Indians.

 But Indonesia has only given me love and cheerful smiles and curious questions.